Valentin-Peintner/Laravel-AllAbout-VenueApplication/README.md

 This function fetches a specific venue with the given ID from the database along with its related address and country information.
 It also fetches all the countries from the countries table like in the create function.
 The fetched data is then passed to the venue.edit view for displaying the venue and related countries data in a form.

-## -- Update function
+## Update function

 Is related to the edit function.
 Same as the store function the update function validates the input data Via the $request parameter.
 Instead of creating a new Venue, the update function simply updates the venue information in the database. including the adress and country information and the GeoLocation.
 It redirects to the index.blade with an success message.

-## -- Destroy function
+## Destroy function

 This function deletes a venue and its associated addresses from the database based on the provided ID.
 It first finds the venue by the ID using the findOrFail() method.
 It then deletes the related addresses by calling the delete() method on the addresses() relationship of the venue.
 Finally, it deletes the venue itself and redirects the user to the index page with a success message.

-## -- Api function
+## App.JS initMap function

-This function retrieves all the venues with their associated addresses and countries in alphabetical order and returns them in JSON format for use in an API.
-To have acces to the data use /api/venues in the URL.
+This code initializes a Google Map on a web page by reading the longitude and latitude values from hidden input fields from the show.blade, creating a map object centered on those coordinates, and adding a marker to the map.